राम

 रामकृष्ण वाचा भाव हा जीवाचा | आत्मा जो शिवाचा राम जप || २ ||

-Ram Krishna on the tongue, feeling in the soul - the Atma which is Shiva's own - chant Ram.
+Ram Krishna on the tongue, feeling in the soul; chant Ram, the Atma who is Shiva's own.

 Ram Krishna on the tongue, feeling in the soul, and the Atma itself chanting through you.
 This verse maps the entire arc of devotion in two lines: from the surface of the lips, through the stirring of the heart, to the staggering discovery that the Self was chanting all along.
 You thought you were the one making the effort.
 But the effort was the Self's own movement, using your tongue and your heart as instruments.